snowch/snowch.github.io/ai-eng/llmfs/L01_Tokenization_From_Scratch.md

 - [Ch03: Vector Database Fundamentals](https://snowch.github.io/embeddings-at-scale-book/chapters/ch03_vector_database_fundamentals.html)
 - [Ch04: Text Embeddings](https://snowch.github.io/embeddings-at-scale-book/chapters/ch04_text_embeddings.html)

-**Next Up: L02 – Embeddings & Positional Encoding.** Now that we have IDs, how do we turn them into high-dimensional vectors that capture "meaning"?
-And how do we tell the model that "The cat ate the mouse" is different from "The mouse ate the cat"?
+**Next Up: L02 – Embeddings & Positional Encoding.**
+Now that we have IDs, how do we turn them into high-dimensional vectors that capture "meaning"?
+And how do we tell the model that **"The cat ate the mouse"** is different from **"The mouse ate the cat"**?